NEMT vs. Ridesharing: Medical Transportation Rivals or Future Partners?

-NEMT vs. Ridesharing: Can Ridesharing Companies Offer NEMT Services?
+NEMT vs. Ridesharing

 For those who don't drive, Non-Emergency Medical Transportation (NEMT) isn’t just a convenience; it’s what makes healthcare possible.
 NEMT is a service that allows scores of people across the U.S. to reach their healthcare appointments safely and on time.